Tetz95/linux-g13-driver/README.md

 This code was forked from Jim Gupta at https://code.google.com/p/linux-g13-driver/

-I've forked this code because Google Code is not deprecated and I don't want it lost.
+I've forked this code because Google Code is deprecated and I don't want it lost.
 Since then, I've started playing with it a little bit (Mostly directory structure and symantic changes for use with git).

 I haven't changed the fundamental code because I'm by no means a coder, but we'll see what happens from here.
 I'll eventually write a .service file for systemd and perhaps package it for the AUR.
 The service file should work with Ubuntu 15.04 and above.